Chas McCormick Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.77).
+- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.77).

 © 2023 Data Skrive.
 All rights reserved.